jmoore2081/smackgrc/src/pages/about/index.md

 mainDescription: >-
-  SMACK GRC was created by a team of audit, risk and compliance professionals after noticing a need in the market for a flexible, easy to use solution to GRC needs.
-Having been in the industry for many years and never having found a GRC application that was satisfying the SMACK GRC team set off to create their own system that could be used for their organizations and also to share with the Risk, Compliance and Audit community.
+  SMACK GRC was created by a team of audit, risk and compliance professionals after noticing a need in the market for a flexible, easy to use solution to fulfil GRC requirements.
+Having been in the industry for many years and never having found a GRC application that was satisfying, the SMACK GRC team set off to create their own system that could be used for their own organizations and also to share with the Risk, Compliance and Audit community.
 Offering a product with the highest quality and wide reaching functionality and at a price point for organizations of all sizes is the primary objective of the SMACK GRC team.
 image: /img/undraw_dashboard_nklg-blue-bg.png
 image_description: About SMACK GRC
 sections: